 - Garmin Fenix 5X Plus (Most ridiculously powerful sports watch for 2019 (now Fenix 6 for 2020). #hardcore.)

-Since writing this original post I did say I’d update this as new models of running watches with music come to marketing in 2019 and 2020 – all with offline music options so you can leave your phone behind.
+Since writing this original post I did say I’d update this as new models of running watches with music come to marketing in 2019 thought to 2023 – all with offline music options so you can leave your phone behind.

 I expect this year we’ll see a lot more sports watches come to market with Spotify built-in with offline options for downloading music to the watch.